tomeir2105/details-app-chart/TASK.md

 ---

-## Used the correct container for the task
+## Use the correct container for the task

 Steps:
 - I chose `nginx:alpine` for the task.